acidanthera/VoodooPS2/README.md

 Mouse:

+- Implement LED on/off for Synaptics touch pads operating as a PS2 mouse

 - Make the VoodooPS2Mouse.kext work for trackpads in mouse simulation mode.
 For some reason it arrived broken when I got the code.
   (DONE).

 - Add "ignore input after typing" features to mouse driver.
 A little weird to make for a real PS2 mouse, but super nice for laptops with trackpads operating in mouse simulation mode.
+  (DONE)